-When Leah reached the front of the line she absently grabbed a piece of greasy pizza without really looking at her options; she was still too busy trying to find at least one face in the crowd that she felt comfortable enough to sit with.
+When Leah reached the front of the line she absently grabbed a piece of greasy pizza without really looking at her options; she was still too busy trying to find at least one person she felt comfortable enough to sit with.
 Her hands dug into the paper plate causing it to crumple and bunch around her fists.
 She wanted to disappear.
 She didn't want to be the freak sitting alone at lunch.

 Leah sucked in a deep breath, clutched her paper plate, and walked over to the almost empty table.
 She stood in front of the boy awkwardly waiting for him to look up from his book and notice her standing there.
 After watching him read for a second or two she finally cleared her throat.

 "Hi, I'm Leah.
 You probably don't remember me but I think we were paired together for science last year."

 The boy didn't even look up from his book, "I remember you."

 Her eyebrows rose.
 "Really?" she said in disbelief.

 "Yeah, it's kinda hard to forget the girl who tried to douse you in Hydrochloric Acid," he stated dully.